 Cognitive and Behavioral Neuroscience: Canine cognition & behavior and human-animal interactions

-Brianna is a 3rd year PhD student in the Animal Behavior & Cognition lab in the department of Psychology.
+Brianna is a 4th year PhD student in the Animal Behavior & Cognition lab in the department of Psychology.
 Her interests include better understanding how evolution through artificial selection has influenced the cognition and behavior of the domestic dog - Canis familiaris.
-Her current research focuses on testing cost-effective environmental enrichment strategies for dogs living in rescues or shelters.
-She is also interested in human-animal interaction, and how it effects the well-being of humans.
-Brianna was recognized as an Outstanding Teaching Assistant at George Mason University in 2018.
-Outside of academic pursuits, she enjoys playing guitar, crocheting and spending time with her two dogs, Buddy and Penny Lou.
-She is also a lover of all things True Crime.
-Brianna is the creator of Dog Science Weekly, which provides readers with access to summaries of peer-reviewed literature on canine cognition and behavior, conveniently through the Instagram platform.
+Her current research focuses on understanding how breed and life experience influence social cognition in dogs.
+Specifically, how working vs companion roles influence the social cognition of hound dogs.
+Her research also seeks to validate commonly used methods in canine cognition research (e.g. the "unsolvable task").
+Her research employs both operant and classical conditioning techniques, as well as behavioral observations during novel experimental tasks that do not require learning.
+Brianna is also interested in human-animal interaction, and how it effects the well-being of humans.
+In addition to research, she has taught undergraduates in psychology since the start of her Ph.D studies at GMU.
+Brianna was recognized as an Outstanding Teaching Assistant at George Mason University in 2018 and is a true lover of psychology and sharing it with her undergraduates.
+Brianna is also the creator of Dog Science Weekly, which provides readers with access to summaries of peer-reviewed literature on canine cognition and behavior, conveniently through the Instagram platform.
 If you'd like to follow, go to @DogScienceWeekly on Instagram or visit the full blog page at http://bit.ly/2GpkM6Y.

 -Canine response to human emotional expressions